Foreign exchange regime

 For trades transacted on the LJSE, securities and cash from trades executed on a specific trading day (T+0) become irrevocably eligible for settlement on that same day at 16:30.
 The settlement is performed on the second business day following the execution (T+2).
-The settlement of trades made on the regulated market is guaranteed through the guarantee fund operated by the central securities depository (CSD), which in Slovenia is the Central Securities Clearing Corporation (KDD – Centralna klirinško depotna družba; hereinafter: KDD).
+The settlement of trades made on the regulated market is ensured through the guarantee fund operated by the central securities depository (CSD), which in Slovenia is the Central Securities Clearing Corporation (Centralna klirinško depotna družba - KDD).

 Clearing and settlements – KDD

 The settlement cycle for on-exchange trades is T+2.
 All trades are cleared and settled via a book entry made by the KDD.
 The KDD maintains a register for all Slovenian shares of joint-stock companies and for publicly offered debt securities.